 If you are an EU or Swiss citizen, you can travel to Italy with your national identity card alone.
 All other nationalities need a valid passport.
 Visas are not generally required if you are staying less than 90 days (or at all for EU citizens), for citizens of countries including, Australia, Canada, Israel, Japan, New Zealand, Switzerland and the USA.

 If you are entering Italy for more than 90 days or for any reason other than tourism (such as study or work) you may need a specific visa.
 See vistoperitalia.esteri.it or contact an Italian consulate for details.

 Ensure your passport is valid for at least six months beyond your departure date from Italy.

-Florence is simply one of those places that’s lovely to visit pretty much all year round.
+Rome is simply one of those places that’s lovely to visit pretty much all year round.
 Although July and August are extremely hot, meanwhile November through March can be on the colder side.
 The most popular months span from May through October.
 But if you REALLY want to save some cash, don’t go during summer time when prices are high.
 Spring and autumn are the best time for less tourists and cheaper accommodations.

 Italian is the main language of Italy, although many Italians also understand and speak English well, especially in restaurants, shops, and hotels in large cities.
 Here are a few words to get you through a trip.

 Goodbye = Arriverderci

 Please = Per favore